 This CE activity provides 31 contact hours of continuing nursing education.

 Medical Education Resources is a provider of continuing nursing education by the California Board of Registered Nursing, Provider #CEP 12299, for 31 contact hours.

 Athletic Training Credit

-Medical Education Resources (BOC AP#P8751) is approved by the Board of Certification, Inc. to provide continuing education to Athletic Trainers.
+Medical Education Resources (MER) (BOC AP#P8751) is approved by the Board of Certification, Inc. to provide continuing education to Athletic Trainers.

 Physical Therapy Credit

 ProCert has awarded certification in the amount of 34 Continuing Competence Units (CCUs) to this activity.
 CCUs are a unit of relative value of an activity based